WorldBrain/Memex/Readme.md

 It is actually impossible for us to do so as all of your data is kept on your local machine.
 :see_no_evil::hear_no_evil::speak_no_evil:

+The only data we obtain are some analytics on how you use the tool, this data will never contain any personal data like URLs you visit or terms you search.
+Also you can completely opt out from that and become a ghost for us.
+We then have no indication that you even exist.

+For a complete list of things we track, visit our [privacy policy](https://worldbrain.io/privacy-policy/).

 ## See also